 Push notification consent is much different.
 As an in-app function, users must go to the app’s settings to turn on notifications.
 Or they can go to their phone’s general settings to switch on the notifications there.
 The same process goes for opting out.

 Delivery is also a major difference between push notifications and SMS text messages.

-Text messages differ in that they’re stored somewhere on your phone.
+Text messages are also stored in your phone differently than a push notification.
 If you don’t immediately open a text, it sits in your default messaging app where you can access it any time.

 3. The content type and length